 That means they’re in for the corrections and out for the rallies.

-Worse still, if they get caught on the sidelines during a long-running bull market like this one, they can miss out entirely.
+Worse still, if they get caught on the sidelines during a long-running bull market, they can miss out entirely.

 Certain that the market will go lower eventually, they watch it (with increasing frustration) go higher and higher instead.